Minnesota Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Minnesota

-Minnesota lets both the landlord or tenant terminate a month-to-month lease with at least one month of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Minnesota lets both the landlord or tenant end a month-to-month lease with at least one month of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Minnesota requires written notice to end a month-to-month lease.